sujato/cullavagga/dpcv-project.md

 >Given the widespread neglect of collections, the general lack of interest in the preservation of and research into palm-leaf manuscripts in Sri Lanka, and often the considerable difficulty in getting access to collections, it is important that an international project is undertaken to preserve manuscripts by way of digitally photographing or scanning.
 This should be done in cooperation with Sri Lankan institutes such as the National Archives, universities, and a well-known international institute such as UNESCO, which already manages some important historical sites in Sri Lanka.
 The digital photographs should not be stored in just one institution, where they might be lost, as happened with the microfilms at the National Archives, but should be made freely available on the internet so that any scholar can access them.
 Also detailed information (description, history, photographs, list of manuscripts) should be given about the monasteries where the manuscripts were photographed.

-While we are not prepared to undertake the more wide-scale digital preservation envisaged by Bhikkhu Ñāṇatusita, by preserving and published DP CV we can, perhaps, stimulate interest and further action.
+While we are not prepared to undertake the more wide-scale digital preservation envisaged by Bhikkhu Ñāṇatusita, by preserving and published DP-CV we can, perhaps, stimulate interest and further action.

-One of the few early Pali texts in existence was studied and published by Oskar von Hinuber in his *The Oldest Buddhist Manuscript*.
+One of the few early Pali texts in existence was studied and published by Oskar von Hinüber in his *The Oldest Buddhist Manuscript*.
 This offers a transcription, description, and detailed study of a 8th–9th century Pali manuscript from Nepal by a leading Indological philologist.
-Von Hinuber suggests that it may have derived from a branch monastery of the Mahāvihāra on the mainland, possibly at Bodhgaya.
+Von Hinüber suggests that it may have derived from a branch monastery of the Mahāvihāra on the mainland, possibly at Bodhgaya.
 As it happens, the text itself, while only a few pages, is from the Cullavagga.
-Thus it is a small portion of the same text found in the DP CV, and when the DP CV is published it will enable a study of the  same passage in manuscripts of the 8th, 13th, and 18th centuries.
+Thus it is a small portion of the same text found in the DP-CV, and when the DP-CV is published it will enable a study of the  same passage in manuscripts of the 8th, 13th, and 18th centuries.
+SuttaCentral has completed a digitization of this text, which [you can view here](https://github.com/sujato/bendall-cv).
+This was intended as a pilot project to text and demonstrate some of the methods we are proposing for DC-CV.

 When reading Pali texts in modern editions, it is quite evident that a process that might loosely be called “Sanskritization” has taken place, particularly in editions from Burma.
 We frequently see spelling variations even in common words, such as *supaṭipanna* vs. *suppaṭipanna*, *viriya* vs. *vīriya*, or *byākaraṇa* vs. *vyākaraṇa*.
 It is generally believed that this process occurred under the influence of medieval grammars such as the Saddanīti, which were based on the Sanskrit grammars.
 In most cases the spelling variants are inconsequential, and no more affect the meaning than, say, the choice to use UK or American spelling for English.
 Nevertheless, there are some cases where variant readings can affect the meaning of a passage.
 Thus it is important for scholars to study the nature of these changes, which can only be rigorously understood through studying early manuscripts or inscriptions.